Tuesday, September 24, 2013

 Facts

 David is married to the actor Dora Reisser.
-In 2011 he wrote a book called Covering McKellen, all about being Ian McKellen's understudy, while in 2013 he published his first novel, The Further Adventures of the Artful Dodger.
+In 2011, he wrote a book called Covering McKellen, all about being Ian McKellen's understudy, while in 2013 he published his first novel, Dodger Down Under, followed by a sequel, Dodger Treads the Boards (2015) - both tell the further adventures of Oliver Twist character the Artful Dodger.

 In 2013 Toby Hadoke released his Who's Round interview with David here.